10 Most Expensive American Artists

 Did you know that before studying art at the Maryland Institute College of Art in Baltimore, Koons was a stockbroker on Wall Street?
 In the tradition of Duchamp, Jeff Koons practices the diversion of everyday objects.
 He is also inspired by Andy Warhol in Pop Art imagery and the creation of a sultry public image.

-Her favorite theme is childhood, especially toys.
+His favorite theme is childhood, especially toys.
 He also explores the myths and legends of mass culture combined with the notions of “good taste”.
 Jeff Koons brilliantly succeeds in the paradox of being one of the most controversial contemporary artists while making the most consensual art.

 The artist is a self-proclaimed “designer” and delegates the production work to a team of technicians.
 For him, the intervention of the artist in the production process is not essential.
 Communication around the work produced, on the other hand, is.